-Sadly, Chevrolet is yet to confirm if this new 2013 TrailBlazer will be offered in the U.S. though its pickup sibling, the 2013 Colorado
+Sadly, Chevrolet is yet to confirm if this new 2013 TrailBlazer will be offered in the U.S. though its pickup sibling, the 2013 Colorado, is coming.

 The Colorado pickup’s eventual arrival bodes well for the new TrailBlazer’s U.S. launch, though its rugged body-on-frame platform may not sit well with customers increasingly accustomed to more car-like unibody crossovers.